getdozer/dozer-samples/sql/sub-queries/README.md

 This example shows how to write nested sub queries.

 Let us write a query to calculate the average `tips` for rides taken from a particular `Zone`.
-The outermost query JOINs the `taxi_zone_lookup` with a nested subquery `hfz` which does the job of filtering and grouping the `trips` table. `hfz` contains another sub query which ensures prior filtering of license plates that end with 3.
+The outermost query JOINs the `taxi_zone_lookup` with a nested subquery `hfz` which does the job of filtering and grouping the `trips` table. `hfz` contains another sub query which ensures prior filtering of trips with license plates that end with 3.

 ## SQL Query and Structure